TeaGuns/teaguns-personal/_posts/2020-07-12-creating-cuture-in-a-remote-team.markdown

 ### Team retreats

-Our team is currently 7, yet I've only met 2 of them face to face, and while I certainly get a lot of virtual face time with them, in-person face time is still important and critical to really getting to know your teammates.
+Our team is currently 7, yet I've only met 2 of them face to face.
+While I certainly get a lot of virtual face time with them, in-person face time is still important and critical to really getting to know your teammates.
 While we haven't been able to have a team retreat yet, we are planning on getting the team together in early 2021 (please wear a mask so I can finally meet the rest of our awesome team!).

 For more tactical thoughts, I highly recommend [this post](https://zapier.com/learn/remote-work/how-run-company-retreat-remote-team/) from Wade Foster about how they run team retreats at Zapier.